Andy's Gang: Andy Devine

 After McConnell's death, the show was hosted by the rough-voiced, gentle giant Andy Devine, who had earlier appeared as Jingles on The Adventures of Wild Bill Hickok with Guy Madison.
 Studio reaction shots were again intercut, and Devine did his segments without a live audience.
 This also allowed some limited special effects, such as when Froggy appeared or disappeared.

 The show began with Devine sitting in a big easy chair, reading from a book, Andy's Stories, which were illustrated by film clips.
 Regular characters were Midnight the Cat, Squeeky the Mouse (portrayed by a hamster), and Grandie the Talking Piano.
 Midnight, a big black cat, would sometimes operate an organ grinder.
 Midnight would also sometimes say "Nice" in a falsetto meow when asked what she thought about something.

 In filmed segments, Gunga Ram was an Indian boy played by Nino Marcel.
 Gunga (Ghanga Rama during Smilin' Ed's tenure) and his friend Rama (Vito Scotti) helped out the Maharajah.

 The comic actor Billy Gilbert regularly appeared on the show and was often interrupted by Froggy or told to do what Froggy wanted.
 The enraged Gilbert would then chase Froggy until he disappeared.
 One surviving clip shows Vito Scotti trying to explain singing while Froggy keeps interrupting or making fun of him; eventually, Scotti tries to grab Froggy, but the gremlin suddenly disappears.

 Devine closed with, "Yes, sir, we're pals, and pals stick together.
 And now, gang, don't forget church or Sunday school."

 Legacy

 Some of the original filmed programs hosted by Devine have survived, including a few segments filmed in color near the end of the show's run in 1960.
 VHS and DVD home videos of the programs have been issued.
 Clips of the telecasts are available on several websites.
 The entire inventory, over a ton of filmed programs and presumably the broadcast rights, are the property of Hubbard Broadcasting, of St. Paul, Minnesota.

 Buckner & Garcia paid tribute to Smilin' Ed McConnell and Froggy the Gremlin in a 1982 novelty song, "Froggy's Lament," about the Konami arcade game Frogger, from their album Pac-Man Fever, with its lyrics "Hiya kids" and "Plunk your magic twanger, Froggy!"

-Several clips from the show, including a sequence in which a cat and mouse perform the song Jesus Loves Me, was featured in the film The Movie Orgy.
+Several clips from the show, including a sequence in which Midnight the Cat and Squeeky the Mouse perform the song Jesus Loves Me, were featured in the film The Movie Orgy.